The importance of a content audit//

 It can’t be denied; it’s a process that is inherently iterative.
 And that’s just another fancy word for ‘always in beta’.
 And THAT’S just another fancy term for: this work is never finished.
 But with a data-driven program that keeps a close eye on your content metrics, we’ll better understand how to pivot as the landscape keeps evolving.

 Factor 3 can provide preliminary content auditing and traffic research, as well as design and manage your content program on an annual basis: production and reporting.
 Have questions?
-Call Jennifer and she’ll talk to you about data, strategy, and integrating your sales funnel with your digital tools and channels.
+Call Laura and she’ll talk to you about data, strategy, and integrating your sales funnel with your digital tools and channels.
 Fancy words?
 Absolutely.
 But we promise – it’s all very straightforward.